 The core of the college curriculum will familiarize the student with various themes from our Judeo-Christian heritage, their scriptural bases, and their historical interpretation.
-Moreover, it will foster an appreciation for the existence of the same or similar themes in the Hellenic and modern as well as other cultural traditions as manifested in the literature of the liberal arts and sciences.
+Moreover, it will foster an appreciation for the existence of the same or similar themes in the Hellenic and modern, as well as other cultural traditions as manifested in the literature of the liberal arts and sciences.
 The student will compare and critique these materials through critical thinking, engaging writing, and persuasive speaking.
 It is important for the student to see the impact of our religious heritage across time and disciplines and to understand how educated people may either converge or diverge in their interpretation of history and ideas.
-The twelve semester hours of Bible-related Values, Inquiry, and Meaning and the Rhetoric Seminar will invite students to participate in a variety of discourses including religious, artistic, mathematical, philosophical, historical, literary, rhetorical, scientific, psychological, and sociological discourses.
-The student's involvement in a variety of academic disciplines and other modes of thought is deepened by taking courses in the areas of aesthetic expression, science and technology, and social and self awareness as well as by gaining competence in a foreign language.
-The student will be exposed to a variety of paradigms, methodologies, knowledge bases, and texts.
+The core invites students to participate in a variety of discourses including religious, artistic, mathematical, philosophical, historical, literary, rhetorical, scientific, psychological, and sociological discourses.
 This exposure is essential for the student to develop the skills of critical analysis that provide a solid foundation for exploring the theories and applications of his or her major discipline(s).

-A minimum of 48-58 hours must be earned on a graded basis in the courses named below.
-Note: Core requirements for a transfer student will be determined on an individual basis.
+A minimum of 49-58 hours, depending on foreign language proficiency, must be earned on a graded basis in the courses named below.
+Note: Fulfillment of core requirements for a transfer student will be determined on an individual basis.